Work and play in Hawke’s Bay

 More than half of New Zealand’s apples are produced here and 40% of the nation’s summerfruit, or stone fruit.
 Therefore, seasonal work opportunities are nearly year round.

-The celebrated lifestyle of Hawke's Bay offers a warm and sunny climate, al fresco dining, safe swimming beaches, good fishing, cafes, vineyards and wine tastings, expansive vistas, shopping and outdoor attractions.
+The celebrated lifestyle of Hawke's Bay offers a warm and sunny climate, al fresco dining, safe swimming and surf beaches, good fishing, cafes, vineyards and wine tastings, expansive vistas, shopping and outdoor attractions.

-Its many galleries and exhibitions showcase a vibrant arts scene and rich heritage.
+Hawke’s Bay has a population of about 160,000, many of which live and work in the twin cities of Hastings and Napier.
+Other major urban areas are Wairoa, Havelock North, Waipawa and Waipukurau.
 The city of Napier is home to world-famous examples of art deco architecture, fresh local produce and gourmet food.
 February boasts the Art Deco Weekend and Harvest Hawke's Bay, just two of many events in the region.

 Click here for more tourist information.